cpatrascu-bd/SecretSanta/README.md

 ## Installation

-### Binary release
-Simply download the binary files for your operating system and run them.

-### Script release
 - `sudo apt-get update`
 - `sudo apt-get install -y python3.8  python3-pip`
+- `sudo apt-get install python3-pyqt5`
+- `sudo apt-get install pyqt5-dev-tools`
-- `pip install PyQt5`
+- `sudo apt-get install qttools5-dev-tools`
 - `git clone https://github.com/cristi799/SecretSanta`
-- `cd SecretSanta && python server.py& && python auth.py&`
+- `cd SecretSanta && python3 server.py& && python3 auth.py`

+Also, using pyinstaller, you can generate portable executables for both Windows and Linux:
+	- `pip3 install pyinstaller`
+	- `pyinstaller --onefile auth.py && pyinstaller --onefile server.py
+	` `cd dist`

 Enjoy!

 ## Usage

 ###### Server
-For the server side, you have to run server.py or the server executable.
+For the server side, you have to run server.py.

 ###### Client
-You will have to run auth.py or the SecretSanta executable.
+You will have to run auth.py.
 This will prompt a login window.
 Here you can create an account that will be stored on server.